oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 Like 'builtin' and 'command', it affects the lookup of the first word.

-### module
+### source-guard

-Registers a name in the global module dict.
+Registers a name in the global "module" dict.
 Returns 0 if it doesn't exist, or 1 if it does.

 Use it like this in executable files:

-    module main || return 0
+    source-guard main || return 0

 And like this in libraries:

-    module myfile.ysh || return 0
+    source-guard myfile.ysh || return 0

 ### is-main